Kernix13/vision-grid-express/README.md

 ### Questions/Other

-3. Change the hrefs in robots.txt, sitemap.xml, and SEO tags when/if I go live
-4. Why when I wrapped sliderTime value in Number() did my setting of localStorage break?
+3. Why when I wrapped sliderTime value in Number() did my setting of localStorage break?
-5. Look into Vercel or Render for live version
+4. Look into Vercel or Render for live version
-6. imgContainer in cards.js - I am creating a container only for the fetch image - why?
+5. imgContainer in cards.js - I am creating a container only for the fetch image - why?

 ### Bugs

-7. **BOARD**: Use of innerHTML for board page editable text is an issue!
+6. **BOARD**: Use of innerHTML for board page editable text is an issue!
 If I switch from localStorage to a database, I need to sanitize that.
 Or I would have to build some kind of markdown or rich text editor, but that may have the same problem.

 -->
 <!-- - Add JSDoc comments?
 Yes, if I have time but not for every function! -->